salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-14-geolocation.md

 * "App registers for location updates" is required if you have Proximity Services turned on in configureSDK and want to range for beacons in the background (only for Beacon Beta Testers)

 <br/><img class="img-responsive" src="{{ site.baseurl }}/assets/background_modes_plist_entry.png" /><br/>

+> MobilePush prevents the app from displaying a geofence or beacon message with an empty alert.
+If you include AMPscript in your message that returns no content, the mobile app will not display that message.